cloudfoundry/bosh-azure-cpi-release/docs/get-started/manually/deploy-bosh-manually.md

 * bosh-subnet-name: The name of the subnet where VMs for BOSH will locate.
 * bosh-subnet-cidr: The subnet network mask in CIDR format for bosh subnet.
-* cloudfoundry-subnet-name: The name of bosh subnet where VMs for Cloud Foundry will locate.
+* cloudfoundry-subnet-name: The name of the subnet where VMs for Cloud Foundry will locate.
 * cloudfoundry-subnet-cidr: The subnet network mask in CIDR format for Cloud Foundry.
+* diego-subnet-name: The name of diego subnet where VMs for Diego will locate.
+* diego-subnet-cidr: The subnet network mask in CIDR format for Diego.

-You need to create two subnets:
+You need to create below subnets:

 * Name: BOSH, CIDR: 10.0.0.0/24.
 For BOSH VMs.
 * Name: CloudFoundry, CIDR: 10.0.16.0/20.
 For Cloud Foundry VMs.